GSA/smartpay-website/src/content/about/benefits.md

 ## Electronic Access to Data

-Through the GSA SmartPay contractor bank’s Electronic Access System (EAS), account managers and account holders have immediate access to complete transaction-level data, helping to mitigate fraud, waste and abuse.
+Through the Electronic Access System (EAS) of the GSA SmartPay contractor banks, account managers and account holders have immediate access to complete transaction-level data, helping to mitigate fraud, waste and abuse.

 ## Worldwide Acceptance